CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 All of the dual-connected bonds on the peer switches have their system ID set to the MLAG system ID.
 Therefore, from the point of view of the hosts, each of the links in its bond is connected to the same system and so the host uses both links.

 Each peer switch periodically makes a list of the LACP partner MAC addresses for all of their bonds and sends that list to its peer (using the `clagd` service).
-The LACP partner MAC address is the MAC address of the system at the other end of a bond (hosts server01, server02, and server03 in the figure above).
+The LACP partner MAC address is the MAC address of the system at the other end of a bond (server01, server02, and server03 in the figure above).
 When a switch receives this list from its peer, it compares the list to the LACP partner MAC addresses on its switch.
 If any matches are found and the `clag-id` for those bonds match, then that bond is a dual-connected bond.
 You can find the LACP partner MAC address by the running `net show bridge macs` command or by examining the `/sys/class/net/<bondname>/bonding/ad_partner_mac sysfs` file for each bond.

 ### Requirements